ithaka/PEP/docs/students.md

 ### Build on Good Sources

-If your search results contain a promising article, look at the **Topics** under the results page for an article that interests you.
-These topics are links you can click to launch a search using that term.
-Clicking on the topic will get you a list of other articles and books that share that topic.

 If you have already received access to a copy of one or more sources that are a good fit, you can also take a look at the references.
 This is a good way to find related articles or books.
 You may also find that the same author has published and cited previous works on the same topic.

 ### Managing Information Overload